 At one barrio, the Filipinos gathered at the station.
 While the train set in the station, the Filipinos began to hum the song, “God Bless America.”
 They also called out to the POWs, “Mabuhay Joe,” which in English meant, “Long life, Joe.”
 Because of their courage and support of the Americans – at a threat to their own lives – the POWs appreciated what they said.

-The POWs were unloaded from the trains in the outskirts of Manila and marched two miles to Bilibid Prison.
+The POWs remained in the boxcars until after dark when they were unloaded from the trains and marched two miles to Bilibid Prison.
 Bilibid had been built by the Americans and had been a civilian prisoner before the war but put into use as a POW camp by the Japanese.
 The prison was a series of two-story mortar and brick buildings surrounded by a high brick wall.
 At the entrance were two heavy iron gates.
+Once at Bilibid, they were fed mutton soup and rice.

-Upon arriving at the prison, the POWs discovered there were no beds for them to sleep on at night, and the food was also of poor quality.
+The POWs were put in the prison hospital and discovered there were no beds for them to sleep on at night, and the food was also of poor quality.
 Probably the one good thing about Bilibid was that the prisoners had more than enough water for drinking and washing.

-Two days after arriving at Bilibid, Vincent and other prisoners were marched through the streets of Manila to the port area.
+Two days after arriving at Bilibid, Vincent and other prisoners formed detachments of 100 men and marched through the streets of Manila to the port area.
 They marched down Dewey Boulevard which had been the most modern street in the city.
-It was now lined with burnt-out empty buildings and that ashes were all that was left of the huts that had lined other streets in Manila.
+It was now lined with burnt-out empty buildings and ashes were all that was left of the huts that had lined other streets in Manila.

 The ship arrived at Mindanao where the POWs were put to work building revetments and runways at an airfield.
 Food for the prisoners was generous.
 The food was well prepared and each POW received a full mess kit of rice and a canteen cup filled with a thick cabbage soup containing pork.
 They even were given corn beef and cabbage one night.
 The POWs were later joined by another group of 1,000 prisoners.
 The new POWs noticed that the original prisoners appeared to be well fed when compared to themselves.
 Upon the arrival of the new group of POWs, the rations for the original men were cut in half.
 This caused friction between the two groups.